RoxxonOpenSource/OpenDirectory/README.md

 ![User_request_dashboard](./readmeUI/NextUI/admin_history.png)

 This flow highlights the typical use-case of this platform.
-The a user requests access to be apart of a group.
+The user requests access to be apart of a group.
 The owner of the group either accepts or rejects the user's request.
 The owner's activity log gets updated and auditing can be done in a fast and simple manner reducing overhead.

 ## How to Contribute